girlscript/winter-of-contributing/DSA/README.md

 ## Contribution Guidelines :gear:
 Please refer to the **[DSA Contribution Guidelines](https://github.com/girlscript/winter-of-contributing/blob/DSA/DSA/CONTRIBUTING.md)** within the same folder for all the submission guidelines.
 It contains the documentation process to assist you.
 Please go through it before creating issues/PRs.

+  **Important Note: Kindly create issues/PRs only according to the Week Agenda present above.
+Your issues/PRs will be closed if you take up any topic outside the specific week's mentioned topic.
+Example: For Week 1, the week agenda includes Array and Analysis of Algorithms so you may create issues/PRs pertaining to only these topics.**
 Reference to get started:
 - [GeeksForGeeks](https://www.geeksforgeeks.org/)
 - [Hackerearth](https://www.hackerearth.com/practice/)